How to Apply

 - Applicants must have a degree from a regionally accredited institution.

-- Following is a list of degrees accepted for all other DNP specialties:
+- Accepted degrees for all DNP specialties:

 - Bachelor of Science in Nursing (BSN)